pvilas/fin_sanctions/README.md

 $ gcc -fPIC -shared spellfix.c -o spellfix1.so
 ```

 You should have spellfix1.so in your current directory.
-Copy it to fin_sanctions/fin_sanctions directory, that is, the same directory than ```list.db```.
+Copy it to fin_sanctions/fin_sanctions directory.

 ### Make the database

 Now you can download the lists and create the database.
 Return to the fin_sanctions directory and execute the creation script.
-You may read the script before to understand what is happen.
+You may read the script to understand what is happen.

 ```
 source make_db.sh
 ```

-If none error happens, you would take a look at the database structure
+If none error happened you would take a look at the database structure

 ```
 sqlite3 fin_sanctions/list.db
 .tables